code1O/ai_automat/Documentation/Developer/machine_learning.md

 ## Starting neural network

-For starting a neural network you can use `neural_networks` function
+For starting a neural network you can use `neural_networks` function.

-Once you imported the functions ([check above](#importing-functions-in-other-folders)) you have to start your neural network
+Once you imported the functions, you have to start your neural network

 ````python